nwolverson/vscode-ide-purescript/README.md

 The extension [language-purescript](https://marketplace.visualstudio.com/items/nwolverson.language-purescript)
 is required but should be installed automatically.
 The package will start on opening a `.purs` file.

+### Suggested extensions

+See [input-assist](https://github.com/freebroccolo/vscode-input-assist) for Unicode input assistance on autocomplete which is known to work with this extension, alternatively [unicode-latex](https://github.com/ojsheikh/unicode-latex) which offers similar LaTeX based input vi a lookup command.

 ## Build

 'PureScript Build' command will build your project using the command line `pulp build --no-psa --json-errors`.